How to Read a Hospital Monitor and Interpret Key Parameters

 Reading the Value

 You will see SpO₂ as a percentage, like 98%.
 The number updates every few seconds.
 Make sure the sensor fits snugly and your hand is warm for the best reading.
 If the sensor is loose or your hand is cold, the reading may not be correct.
+Reusable sensors like the Philips M1196A adult finger clip sensor or GE compatible adult finger clip sensor provide continuous bedside monitoring, while short SpO2 sensors offer flexibility through a separate SpO2 adapter cable.
+For spot-checks, a portable MedLinket AM801 Bluetooth finger pulse oximeter can be a convenient option.

 For adults, a normal SpO₂ is 95-100%.

 For children, doctors aim for at least 90%.
+Pediatric patients often use a pediatric finger clip SpO2 sensor sized for smaller fingers.

 In most hospitals, staff try to keep SpO₂ above 92%.